 Depending on what you select on the page, the properties pane shows either the overall page properties or the properties of the component that you've selected.
 Click Page in the breadcrumb to access the page properties when viewing a component.

 Lightning Page Types

-You can create different types of Lightning Pages with the Lightning App Builder.
+You can create different types of Lightning pages with the Lightning App Builder.
+In this module, we'll look at these three types.

 App Page